fusioncharts/dev_centre_docs/chart-guide/standard-charts/zoom-line-charts.md

 Click [here](http://jsfiddle.net/fusioncharts/v60znb4c/) to edit the zoomline chart.

-## Set the criteria for anchor display
+## Set the Criteria for Anchor Display

 In order to reduce clutter, you can make anchors visible only when the distance between consecutive data points reaches a certain minimum value.
 For instance, you can instruct the chart to show anchors only when consecutive data points are `25 pixels` apart.